primate-run/primate/docs/blog/primate-035.md

 ## Server hot reload

 Primate now supports server hot reloading when modifying backend code during development.
-Whether your routes are written in TypeScript, JavaScript, or any supported WebAssembly language, Primate will reload your changes instantly without restarting the runtime process.
+Whether your routes are written in TypeScript, JavaScript, Go, Ruby or Python, Primate will reload your changes instantly without restarting the runtime process.

 During development, the generated server bundle only contains routes and stores, keeping it lightweight.
 Each change triggers a fast regeneration and reimport